 This unique cottage is in a very scenic area, still largely off the beaten path.
-The cottage is perched on a granite ledge a stone’s throw from Pigeon Hill Bay.
-It has superb views of the ocean, the shifting tides (tides run about 14 feet), colorful sunsets across the bay, wildlife such as great blue herons and eagles, the spruce-clad coastline and islands, and lobster boats at work.
+"Two Jetties" Cottage is perched on a granite ledge a stone’s throw from Pigeon Hill Bay.
+It has superb views of the ocean, the shifting tides (tides run 11-14 feet), colorful sunsets across the bay, wildlife such as great blue herons and eagles, the spruce-clad coastline and islands, and lobster boats at work.
 The two jetties, made of massive granite blocks, are the remnants of a dock.

-The cottage is “off the grid” - not attached to the electric power lines, which end several hundred feet up the road.
-Solar panels on the roof provide electricity to operate the water pump and run a couple electric reading lights.
-There is enough juice to charge your cell phone or lap top.
+The cottage is “off the grid” - not attached to electric power lines.
+Solar panels on the roof provide electricity to operate the water pump and run some electric reading lights.
+There is enough power to charge your cell phone and other small electronic devices.
 The refrigerator, wall and ceiling lamps, hot water heater, and magnificent vintage range run on propane gas.
 The living room includes a large collection of books, as well as puzzles and games, for those foggy Maine days.
 The kitchen is equipped with every sort of non-electric gadget you are likely to need.
 In addition to the queen bed in the master bedroom, there is an inflatable queen bed for the second bedroom, which also has four bunk beds.
 In addition, the twin bed on the sun porch allows you to sleep with the stars while still comfortably indoors!
 Finally, we have a tent platform in the woods by the shore.

 The shoreline is rugged pink granite, not sand.
 There is a beach on the other side of Tom Leighton Point, not far away, that has a natural seawall and sometimes a sand beach, though there are some years when the currents carry most of the sand away from the shore.
 The water is cold, but the bold do swim in it!
 There are several lakes in the area that provide excellent swimming.
 Depending on the season, berry-lovers can find blueberries, raspberries, blackberries, lingon berries, and finally cranberries in the fall.
-Shellfish lovers can collect mussels along the shore; clams are hard to find due to commercial clamming.
+Shellfish lovers can collect mussels along the shore; clams cannot be dug without a license.

-Milbridge, which is about five miles away, is a working town, rather than a tourist town.
-It has a new supermarket, library with computers and also with wifi that you access from outside the building at any time, post office, pharmacy, Laundromat, art gallery, several restaurants (not fancy!), and a gift shop or two, and – unusual in a town so small – an old-fashioned single-screen movie theater.
+Milbridge, which is about five miles away, is more of a working town than a tourist town.
+It has a supermarket, library with computers and also with Wifi that you access from outside the building at any time, post office, pharmacy, Laundromat, art gallery, several restaurants (not fancy!), and a gift shop or two.

 There are many wonderful options for day trips in the area, with Acadia National Park at the top of the list.
 It has hundreds of miles of hiking trails and carriage paths, a rugged dramatic coastline and “mountains,” and even a few sand beaches, and of course the tourist town of Bar Harbor.
 The town of Ellsworth, on the way to Acadia, offers plenty of options for shopping and amusements.
 We have a notebook in the cottage with descriptions and maps for finding good hikes and other activities.

 You can still find a number of small towns along the coast where the harbor is full of lobster boats.
 There are some good restaurants, too, though you really have to track them down.
-Campobello Island, where you can visit Franklin Delano Roosevelt’s summer “cottage,” lies just over the border in Canada, in the Bay of Fundy.
+Campobello Island, where you can visit Franklin Delano Roosevelt’s summer “cottage,” lies just over the border in Canada (bring your passport).